Tomb of Ali Mardan Khan: Architecture

 The tomb is now in a semi-ruined state, lacking its decorations, though the main structure is intact.
 This is in brick with a dome of 42 ft in diameter above an octagonal drum with iwans on each side.
 There are kiosks around the top of the drum.
 The tomb stands on an octagonal podium, with each side 58 ft at the edge.
 It would have been originally decorated with stone facings and inlays (kashi kari), and fresco paintings, some traces of which remain on the tomb.
 The two storey gatehouse has retained much more of its decoration; originally there were perhaps four gateways.
 The tomb would have stood in the centre of a paradise garden as other Mughal tombs do.

 Conservation

-The tomb is surrounded by railway property, and located in Mughalpura road (which was earlier known as Vetman Road or Wheatman Road) which is from right from the Grand Trunk Road.
+The tomb is surrounded by railway property, and located on Mughalpura Road (which was earlier known as Vetman Road or Wheatman Road) which is from right from the Grand Trunk Road.
 Near the railway track on the road is a sign board where "MET-1" is written, beyond which lies the gate through which people can access the tomb, through a passageway.